annihilatorrrr/PRIVACY_POLICY/t&c.md

-Terms and Conditions
+Terms and Conditions:

-Last updated on 16 July 2024
+Last updated on 23/09/2024.

 For the purpose of these Terms and Conditions, The term "we", "us", "our" used anywhere on this page shall mean Mahesh S, whose registered/operational office is Bera ram sagar, Chawandiya, Rajasthan 306305, India. "you", “your”, "user", “visitor” shall mean any natural or legal person who is visiting our website and/or agreed to purchase from us.